 Another big thing I did was to use three-paycheck months to really toss a ton of money at my loans.
 I was paid bi-weekly (as most people probably are), so twice a year, I’d see a month with three paychecks.
 Since I was living fine on just two paychecks per month, each time a three paycheck month came around, I’d just throw the entire paycheck towards the student loans.

 My Student Loan Refinancing Adventure

 I discovered the world of personal finance podcasts starting around the end of 2014.
 One company kept popping up in all of the ads – SoFi.
-From my research, it made sense for me to refinance my loans.
-I wasn’t trying to get public service loan forgiveness and I didn’t really need the federal repayment options since I was aggressively paying off my loans.
+From my research, it made sense for me to refinance my loans since I wasn’t trying to get public service loan forgiveness and I didn’t really need the federal repayment options.
 Ultimately, I ended up refinancing my loans with SoFi to a 4.3% interest rate in March 2015.
 (If you refinance your student loans with SoFi using my link, you’ll get a $100 signup bonus).

 Then, in May 2015, I went ahead and refinanced my loans again using another company called CommonBond.
 This time, I opted to go with a variable interest rate that started at 1.93%.
-A variable rate made sense for my situation.
-By this point in my debt payoff journey, I knew I was going to pay back my loans within the next year, so I wasn’t too worried about going with a variable rate loan.
+I knew I was going to pay back my loans within the next year, so I wasn’t too worried about going with a variable rate loan.
 Even if interest rates suddenly spiked, I’d still save money on interest.

 I like to say that I’m one of the few people out there who has actually used three of the major student loan refinancing companies out there.
 I think they’re all fine companies and recommend just going with whichever company gives you the best rate.

 2016 – My Final (Half) Year Of Repayment